 Many patients suffering from back pain have one thing in common: a sedentary lifestyle.
-Whether they work at an office desk, running their own business from home or simply sitting all day – this lack of movement can exacerbate any existing misalignment and even cause new ones to appear.
+Whether they work at an office desk, run their own business from home, or simply sit all day – this lack of movement can exacerbate any existing misalignment and even cause new ones to appear.

 Spinal alignment can be a game-changer for individuals with sedentary lifestyles, helping them to realign their spine and often alleviate any back pain they may suffer from.
 On top of this, we have seen many cases where our patients have been able to maintain proper alignment by working in harmony with gravity instead of opposing it.
 This not only improves posture but also helps prevent further issues down the line.

 As healthcare providers, we advocate that our patients with less active lifestyles schedule an appointment to not only manage misalignment and chronic discomfort in the back but to also pick up techniques on how best they can remain upright.
 This is beneficial as it will secure your body from any future injury while ensuring you’re healthy enough to take on anything life throws at you!

 At our Midvale, UT clinic, we offer the best scoliosis treatment and spinal alignment available.
 Our team goes above and beyond to provide customized treatment tailored to your individual needs — with an emphasis on uncovering treatments that will help reduce chronic back pain or neck stiffness.
 With over twenty years of experience in this field, Dr. Katalina Dean is remarkably qualified for providing you with the relief you need!
 Get started today by scheduling your appointment; don’t delay any longer on getting quality care from a compassionate doctor who truly cares about maximizing your well-being.